rust-lang/rust/src/doc/book/testing.md

 # The `tests` directory

+Each file in `tests/*.rs` directory is treated as individual crate.
-To write an integration test, let's make a `tests` directory, and put a `tests/lib.rs` file inside, with this as its contents:
+So, to write an integration test, let's make a `tests` directory, and put a `tests/integration_test.rs` file inside, with this as its contents:

 ```rust,ignore
 extern crate adder;